computational-social-science-zurich/sicss-zurich/README.md

 SICSS-Zurich will take place online from June 14 to June 18, 2021.

 ## About this repo
-Our official webpage is: https://sicss.io/2021/ethzurich/.
 We will use this GitHub repo to share Zurich-specific information with you.
+Please also consult the [official website for our site](https://sicss.io/2021/ethzurich/).

 ## Pre-event preparation
 As in past years, we recommend some pre-event preparation (reading, coding exercises).
 This preparation is not meant to be burdensome.
 We have found that they lead to a richer event.
 We are happy to help you with your preparations (see office hours below).